 Unclean hobs or a lack of adequate air supply in gas cookers can increase the risk of carbon monoxide poisoning in the home.
 Those living with dementia are far more likely to forget about these safeguarding measures that many of us have introduced in our daily lives, so ensure that an adequate carbon monoxide alarm system is in place.

 Interlinked Alarm Systems

-We’ve established that a kitchen which will be occupied by a tenant with dementia should contain a stove guard, a fire alarm and a CO alarm as the minimum.
+We’ve established that a kitchen which will be occupied by a tenant with dementia should contain a fire alarm and a CO alarm as the minimum.
 Using wireless technology, these products can be interlinked to create a network, so that if smoke or CO triggers any alarm in the network, it activates any other network alarms and ancillary devices.
 This provides the best possible warning to those who may be unable to rely on a standalone alarm.
 Assisted living solutions like a Strobe and Pad can be wirelessly linked with smoke and CO alarms, and are specifically designed to provide additional protection and warning should a fire break out.
 Dementia is a distressing illness which can have a deeply debilitating impact on those affected.
 When providing social housing for those individuals, it’s crucial to ensure all possible safety measurements are in place.